MicrosoftDocs/windows-dev-docs/terminal/tutorials/new-tab-same-directory.md

 Unfortunately, on Windows, it's tricky to determine what the current working directory ("CWD") for a process is.
 Even if we were able to look it up, not all applications actually set their CWD as they navigate.
 Notably, Windows PowerShell doesn't change its CWD as you `cd` around the file system!
 Duplicating the CWD of PowerShell automatically would almost always be wrong.

 Fortunately, there's a workaround.
-Applications can emit a special escape sequence to manually tell the Terminal what the CWD should be.
+Applications can emit a special escape sequence (specifically the "OSC 9;9" format) to manually tell the Terminal what the CWD should be.

 In this tutorial, you learn how to: